 Create A Sleep Sanctuary for your Baby to Sleep

 Setting up the perfect sleep environment for your baby may not be what you first think about when you’re trying to get your baby to sleep.
 During the newborn stage, your baby may be able to sleep anywhere and everywhere – swaddled, in the crib, in the car seat.
 Unfortunately, this phase won’t last forever.
-When your baby is 3 months old, their sleep will follow more of a natural circadian rhythm and therefore they will likely require a more structured environment to fall asleep.
+When your baby is 4 months old, their sleep will follow more of a natural circadian rhythm and therefore they will likely require a more structured environment to fall asleep.
 In other words, at around 2-4 months babies become less portable because of their needs to sleep in a more consistent sleep environment.
-At this age, you will likely need to have access to a quiet room with a comfy crib to get them to sleep.
+At this age, you will likely need to have access to a quiet room with a comfy crib or bassinet to get them to sleep.

 How to create a good sleep environment for your 3 month old baby